 The white colour symbolises the purity of Buddha.
 Temples in Thailand are very often decorated or adorned in gold colour, but for this temple the artist chose the white colour instead.

 In my Chiang Rai post, I mentioned that the temple was very busy when I went there.
 Probably the best time to visit is early in the morning.
-I believe that at that time of the day there will be fewer people.
-If you go there early, hopefully you will be able to enjoy this beautiful site, in relative tranquillity.
+I believe that, at that time of the day, there will be fewer people.
+If you go there early, hopefully you will be able to enjoy this beautiful place, in relative tranquillity.
 The temple is a superb masterpiece and it is understandable that many people want to see it.

 If you are staying in Chiang Rai, the best thing to do is to hire a tuk-tuk, but arrange with the driver to wait for you.
 My driver waited for me for one hour.
 Then, he took me back to Chiang Rai and to the Blue Temple, which I visited afterwards.